 Brushing your Cocker Spaniel twice a week will help keep tangles and mats to a bare minimum.

 It will also help remove dirt and any vegetation that may have been picked up during his walk, such as grass seeds, burrs, leaves, twigs, etc.

-Seeds or plant spines trapped inside the matting can work their way into your dog's skin (especially under the 'armpits').
+Seeds or plant spines trapped inside the matting can work into your dog's skin (especially under the 'armpits').
 This can lead to inflammation and infection and may result in another (costly) trip to the vet's surgery!

 I've had a couple of close calls where I'd missed the seed (2 cm long!), and it had pierced Max's skin (under his pits).

 I carefully cut out the mat, and there it was, half in and half out of his skin.
 I gently pulled it out, but unfortunately, inflammation and infection had already taken hold.

 I cleaned it up and applied an antiseptic cream (re-applying it twice a day and keeping a watchful eye on it), and it cleared up all on its own, in no time at all!

 That's what I call a lucky escape!